 - 1. Whenever employees are working, are operating any City vehicles, are present on City premises or are conducting City-related work offsite, they are prohibited from: - a.
-Using, possessing, buying, selling, manufacturing or dispensing an illegal drug or marijuana (whether recreational or medicinal) (to include possession of drug paraphernalia). - b.
-Being under the influence of alcohol or drugs including recreational or medical marijuana. - c.
-Possessing or consuming alcohol and marijuana (recreational or medicinal).. - 2.
+Using, possessing, buying, selling, manufacturing or dispensing an illegal drug (to include possession of drug paraphernalia). - b.
+Being under the influence of alcohol or drugs including medical marijuana. - c.
+Possessing or consuming alcohol. - 2.
 The City will also not allow employees to perform their duties while taking prescribed or over the counter drugs that may adversely affect their ability to perform their job duties safely and effectively.
 Employees must notify their Supervisor and Human Resources when taking any prescribed or over the counter medication that might affect the performance of duties. - 3.
-The use of marijuana (recreational or medicinal) or alcohol outside of work hours that adversely affects that employee's ability to perform their job duties shall be grounds for discipline up to and potentially termination. - 4.
 Any illegal drugs or drug paraphernalia will be turned over to an appropriate law enforcement agency and may result in criminal prosecution.